The benefits of automatic escalation in 401(k) plans (2025 updates)

 • Attract and retain employees: Auto-enrollment and auto-escalation may help simplify the retirement enrollment process, thereby making it easier to keep employees who want easy-to-manage retirement benefits.

-• Lighten administrative and compliance burdens: Automatic features can aid in passing nondiscrimination testing requirements and reduce the manual work to onboard a new employee.
+• Lighten administrative and compliance burdens: Automatic features can aid in passing nondiscrimination testing requirements and reduce the manual work of onboarding a new employee.

 • Help businesses earn tax credits and deductions: According to the SECURE Act 2.0, a business can earn a tax credit of $500 per year for the first three years of electing auto-enrollment.